Loading figure…

 “Access safe, legal abortion without restrictions.”

-Angus King supports federal action to combat climate change and has called it one of the most serious threats to the United States.
-He advocates for measures to cut emissions and has expressed support for the Paris Climate Accord, emphasizing the need for the U.S. to return to its aspirations.
+Angus King advocates for federal action to cut emissions and combat climate change.
+He has called climate change one of the most serious threats to the United States and supports initiatives like the Paris Climate Accord.

-Angus King supports federal action to combat climate change and has called it one of the most serious threats to the United States.
-He advocates for measures to cut emissions and has expressed support for the Paris Climate Accord, emphasizing the need for the U.S. to return to its aspirations.
+Angus King advocates for federal action to cut emissions and combat climate change.
+He has called climate change one of the most serious threats to the United States and supports initiatives like the Paris Climate Accord.

 “We are fiddling while the planet burns.”